-University Information 703-993-1000
+703-993-1000 (Voice and Text)

-Visit registrar.gmu.edu/calendars for the most up-to-date academic calendar or scan the OR code:
+Visit registrar.gmu.edu/calendars for the most up-to-date academic calendar or scan the QR code:

-FINAL STEPS TO BECOME A MASON PATRIOT
+FINAL STEPS TO BECOME A GEORGE MASON PATRIOT

-Once you return home from Orientation, be sure to review these items and ensure you have completed all the final steps for success as a Mason Patriot.
+Once you return home from Orientation, be sure to review these items and ensure you have completed all the final steps for success as a George Mason Patriot.
 Welcome to the Mason Nation!

-- □ Set up your Mason email and Patriot Pass if you have not done so already.
-Visit mail.gmu.edu for instructions. - Get your Mason ID.
+- Set up your George Mason email and Patriot Pass if you have not done so already.
+Visit mail.gmu.edu for instructions. - Submit your final transcripts and test scores to the Office of Admissions at ugtrans@gmu.edu. - Access financial aid information on Patriot Web.
+Additional information can be found at gmu.edu/financial-aid. - □ Submit the George Mason Certificate of Immunization by the required deadline.
+See page 35 for more information. - Review placement exam requirements at advising.gmu. edu/newstudent. - Get your Mason ID.
 Visit masoncard.gmu.edu to learn about your physical or mobile digital options. - Purchase a parking permit at parking.gmu.edu.
 Permits can be purchased after course registration is complete starting in July. - □ Plan for Move-In Day.
 Find more information at housing. gmu.edu.
-Find off-campus housing at och.gmu.edu. - □ Reserve copies of your textbooks to rent or own through the campus bookstore at gmu.bncollege.com. - □ Submit the Mason Immunization Record Form by the required deadline.
-See page 35 for more information. - □ Submit your final transcripts and test scores to the Office of Admissions at ugtrans@gmu.edu. - Attend the Preamble, August 22-25, 2024.
-Open to all new students, freshmen, and transfers.
+Find off-campus housing at och.gmu.edu.

-- □ Plan your Welcome2Mason schedule.
-For a list of events and a calendar, visit welcome2mason.gmu.edu. - □ Take the CliftonStrengths Assessment before classes begin by visiting strengths.gmu.edu. - □ Register for Mason's Resilience Badge in Blackboard. wellbeing.gmu.edu/students/student-resilience-badge
+- □ Reserve copies of your textbooks to rent or own through the campus bookstore at gmu.bncollege.com. - Attend the Preamble, August 21-24, 2025.
+Open to all new students, freshmen, and transfers. - □ Plan your Welcome2Mason schedule.
+For a list of events and a calendar, visit welcome2mason.gmu.edu. - ☐ Take the CliftonStrengths Assessment before classes begin by visiting strengths.gmu.edu. - Register for George Mason's Resilience Badge at wellbeing.gmu.edu/students/student-resilience-badge